WEREMSOFT/raylib-wiki-fork/Compile-for-Raspberry-Pi.md

 ### Supported Devices and OS

 Currently ALL Raspberry Pi devices are supported by raylib (1, 2, 3, Zero and variants).
-OS suppoted are Raspbian Jessie (latest update) and [Raspbian Stretch](https://www.raspberrypi.org/downloads/raspbian/).
+OS supported are Raspbian Jessie (latest update) and [Raspbian Stretch](https://www.raspberrypi.org/downloads/raspbian/).

 ### Supported OpenGL backends